Let’s learn about Point in Geometry!

 Collinear Points Definition

-Let’s consider, point P, Q, R, S on the straight line, as below.
+Let’s consider points P, Q, R, S on the straight line, as below.

 Collinear Point Examples